phultquist/frame/README.md

 The `./testscripts` folder contains most individual components of the application to be tested all at once.
 It is no longer maintained.

+The `./nodetest` folder is for the initial testing of the Audd.io API.
+It is no longer maintained.

 ## About
 This is a repository dedicated to the smart album cover display.